RezaMashayekhi/Improved-FastMap/README.md

-# Thesis-Improved-FastMap
+# Improved-FastMap

-Improved FastMap heuristic under supervision of Prof. Sturtevant.
+Improved FastMap heuristic under the supervision of Prof. Sturtevant.

 Heuristic is an estimate of the distance between two points in a map.
 Hueristics are useful in heuristic search algorithms like A* and a better heuristic make the search faster.
 One of the simplest heuristic is the Euclidean distance.